Cancer Misdiagnosis Lawyer

 Liability for misdiagnosing cancer typically lies with the physician or team of physicians responsible for your care, but other parties may have contributed to your misdiagnosis, including the following:

-- Primary care physicians, oncologists, and other specialists that failed to order the appropriate tests or otherwise investigate your symptoms
+• Primary care physicians, oncologists, and other specialists who failed to order the appropriate tests or otherwise investigate your symptoms

 Essentially, any health care provider who contributed to your misdiagnosis may be liable, even if you did not meet the provider face to face.